Earl Cameron: Radio work

 In 2017, a month after his 100th birthday, Cameron was cast in a BBC Radio 4 adaptation of Neil Gaiman's novel Anansi Boys, starring Lenny Henry.

 Personal life

+Cameron married his first wife, Audrey Godowski, in 1959.
+They had five children.
+She died in 1994.

+Cameron also had a son from an earlier relationship with Marjorie Astwood.

 From 1963, Cameron was a practitioner of the Baháʼí Faith, joining the religion at the time of the first Baháʼí World Congress, held at London's Royal Albert Hall.

 In the mid-to-late 1970s, Cameron stopped acting for a time.
 He and his family moved to the Solomon Islands, as he sought to dedicate himself more fully to the Bahá'í faith.
 During this time, he ran an ice cream business in Honiara.
-Following the death of his wife Audrey in 1994, Cameron returned to the UK and resumed his acting career.
+Following the death of Audrey in 1994, Cameron returned to the UK and resumed his acting career.

 The Bahá'í community held a reception in London in 2007 to honour his 90th birthday.
 He lived in Kenilworth, Warwickshire, England.

-He was survived by his second wife, Barbara Bower.
-His first wife, Audrey Godowski, whom he had married in 1959, died in 1994.
-He had six children, five by his first marriage.
+At the time of his death, he was married to his second wife, Barbara Bower.